jbrockopp/docs/content/administration/ui/reference/_index.md

 ---
 title: "Reference"
 linkTitle: "Reference"
-weight: 2
+weight: 4
 description: >
-  This section contains a reference of the configuration options for the Vela UI service.
+  This section contains a reference of configuration options for the Vela UI service.
 ---

 ## VELA_API